 Deal one card from the draw pile and place it face-up on the table, starting the discard pile.

 Cards may be removed from the top of the tableau (i.e. with no other cards on top of them) and added to the discard pile if they are in sequence.
-"In sequence" means either one rank above or one rank below (suits are irrelevant).
+"In sequence" means either one rank above or one rank below (suits are irrelevant in Golf Solitaire).

-Discards may go up and then down again.
+Discards may go up in sequence and then down in sequence again.

-NOTE: When a K is showing on the discard pile, you may not start back down with a Q. One of Golf Solitaire's main strategies revolves around making sure you can discard the Ks.
+Gameplay Note: When a K is showing on the discard pile, you may not start back down with a Q. One of Golf Solitaire's main strategies revolves around making sure you can discard the Ks.
+Kings are always high and Aces are always low, so Kings are the highest value cards.

 Play several games to see how low you can score.